Canon G9 X Mark II vs SX410

 It is notable that the G9X Mark II offers wifi support, while the SX410 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The G9X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the SX410 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the SX410 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX410 was succeeded by the Canon SX420.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is there a clear favorite between the Canon G9 X Mark II and the Canon SX410?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.